qloudable/test-labs/README.md

 <question id="24dbdc53-94b7-4655-a807-a3c3b39e3ef6" retry=5 required=false input=true time=5></question>

-## Step 2:Open the CSV file and launch the CRM
+## Step 2: Open the CSV file and launch the CRM

 **Open the CSV file**